Employment Relations Act 2000

 You could also call this:

-The chief executive can choose employees from the department to be Registrars of the Employment Court.
-They can also appoint other officers for the court.
-The chief executive can pick as many Registrars as needed.
+The chief executive can choose some employees to be Registrars of the Employment Court.
+You need to know that the chief executive can also appoint other officers to work at the court.
+The chief executive gets to decide how many employees are needed for these roles.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.